ctrlaltdel/dice-for-engineers/README.md

-# network-dice
+# Dice for Engineers

-A dice for helping network engineers in their daily troubleshooting
+A dice for helping engineers in their daily troubleshooting tasks.

-## Thanks

-Thanks to [Ultimate configurable dice by energywave](https://www.thingiverse.com/thing:1919139) licensed under Creative Commons - Attribution - Non-Commercial
+Thanks to [Ultimate configurable dice by energywave](https://www.thingiverse.com/thing:1919139) licensed under Creative Commons - Attribution - Non-Commercial.